-Repair and maintenance of one of the rotating blades, covered with enamel, will return to its original position in the FOLLY.
+Repair and maintenance – one of the rotating blades, covered with enamel, will return to its original position in the FOLLY.
 In full blow from July onwards.
 [Red Herring] FOLLY AND PENGUIN [In Ecstasy] can be visited daily, all year around.
 Woonzorgpark sHeeren Loo, Wekerom.

 So if you are going to Arnhem and visit sonsbeek 20→24 Force Times Distance – On Labour and its Sonic Ecologies or Kröller-Müllermuseum in Otterlo, it’s only a 5 – 10 minute drive away from Otterlo.

 2nd Nieuwstraatfestival.
 Dordrecht NL 19 June 2021

-Op een onaangekondigde dag in mei 20121 vindt, tussen zonsopgang en zonsondergang, het 2e Nieuwstraat Festival plaats.
+Op een onaangekondigde dag in mei 20121 vindt, tussen zonsopgang en middernacht het 2e Nieuwstraat Festival plaats.
 De performances in dit festival zullen worden uitgevoerd door vrijwilligers, onaangekondigd en zonder uitleg.
 Ze vinden plaats in de alledaagse omgeving en verbergen het ongewone binnen het gewone.
 Voorbijgangers zullen de handelingen waarnemen, maar herkennen ze mogelijk niet als kunst.

 The 2nd Nieuwstraat Festival took place on June 19, 2021, between sunrise and midnight.
 The performances were performed by volunteers, unannounced and without explanation.

 Performances involved took place in everyday environments and hid the unusual within the usual.
 Passers-by will have observed the actions, but may not have recognized them as performance art.

-WINK OF AN EYE [AND CUT!], my prososal was performed by Hans Bossmann in between passer-by.
+WINK OF AN EYE [AND CUT!], my prososal, was performed by Hans Bossmann in between passers-by.
 Essential was the fact that the performer felt completely at ease with this concept of making eyecontact and uses A WINK OF THE EYE as sincere and open gesture as possible, combined with a smile.

 Shot below was taken just for camera, outside he performed with great clarity and no grimace